Hidden symmetries and decay for the wave equation on the Kerr spacetime: The bounded-energy argument

-\begin{remark} Here and through out he rest of the paper, we say that a vector field has smooth angular components if, for fixed $r$ and $t$, the contraction of the vector field with any smooth $1$-form on the sphere produces a smooth function.
-Because of the coordinate singularity in the $(\theta,\phi)$ coordinates, this does not assert that the $\theta$ and $\phi$ components of the vector field are smooth.
-The angular divergence of a smooth function has smooth angular components.
-In the applications of this lemma, it will always be the case that the regions of integration have boundary which are level sets of $t$ or $r$, so that the boundary integral of $\MorBoundaryTermB{\pairM}$ does not contribute to he boundary integral. \end{remark}
+\begin{remark} In the applications of this lemma, it will always be the case that the regions of integration have boundary which are level sets of $t$ or $r$, so that the angular components of $\MorBoundaryTermB{\pairM}[\solu]$ do not contribute to the boundary integral. \end{remark}

 \begin{proof} From lemma \ref{Lemma:rearrangements}, there are three terms to control, the $\CurlyU$, $\CurlyA$, and $\CurlyV$ terms.

 \begin{multistep} \newstep{The $\CurlyU$ term.} The $\CurlyU$ term can be expanded using the definition in lemma \ref{Lemma:BasicMorawetzDeformation} as